g2384/Life-In-The-UK/Facts.md

 # Law

 The Human Rights Act 1998 incorporated the European Convention of Human Rights into UK law.

-Some of the principles included in the European Convention on Human Rights are:
-- right to life
-- prohibition of torture
-- prohibition of slavery and forced labour
-- right to liberty and security
-- right to a fair trial
-- freedom of thought, conscience and religion
-- freedom of expression (speech).

 British values and principles are based on **history** and **traditions** and are protected by law, customs and expectations.